rubymonsters/webapps-for-beginners/source/09-sinatra/03-hello_world.md

 then be used as the response body, and sets things like the status code and headers for you (when it returns the Rack style response array to Rack).
-Since the vast majority of requests will want to return 200 as a status code Sinatra just assumes you want that, too, unless you specify something else.
+Since the vast majority of requests will want to return 200 as a status code Sinatra just assumes you want that too, unless you specify something else.